claimvantage/sfdx-jenkins-shared-library/README.md

 The two aims of this library are:

-* To avoid the duplication of 150+ lines of `Jenkinsfile` logic so a reliable pattern can be applied and maintained.
+* To avoid the duplication of 150+ lines of `Jenkinsfile` logic across dozens of projects so a reliable pattern can be applied and maintained.

   This is accomplished by providing custom pipeline steps that hide some of the detail.
   A default pipeline that sits on top of these steps is also provided.

-* To make the process of testing against various org configurations - e.g. person Accounts turned on or Platform Encryption turned on - simple.
+* To make the process of testing against various org configurations - e.g. person Accounts turned on or Platform Encryption turned on - simple, and not require additional builds to be setup.

   When multiple `project-scratch-def.json` files are provided that match a regular expression, parallel builds are done using scratch orgs created from the files.